-EDO NSW has produced a number of resources on water management
+EDO NSW has produced a number of resources on water management.

-Fact Sheets on this topic include:
+Fact Sheets include:

 EDO NSW also undertakes law reform work relevant to water management.
 Read our submissions.